-$^{56}$ Updated for the year December 31, 2014 as reflected in SEC Form 17-A .
+$^{58}$ Updated for the year December 31, 2014 as reflected in SEC Form 17-A filed with the SEC on April 16, 2015 .

-A quorum shall consist of stockholders representing a majority CHOTHER REGILITED of the subscribed and outstanding capital stock.
+Quarum Paguirad A quorum shall consist of stockholders representing a majority Quorum Required of the subscribed and outstanding capital stock.